-Because of the open and ongoing nature of this Program Announcement, investigators should only apply when their program has reached the stage where all eligibility criteria are met.
-Applications submitted prior to the completion of all necessary prerequisites may be subject to refusal for subsequent consideration from CIRM.
+Because of the open and ongoing nature of this Program Announcement, investigators should only apply when their project has reached the stage where all eligibility criteria are met.
+CIRM reserves the right to refuse to consider an application that is submitted prior to the completion of all necessary prerequisites.